RubenDillon/tanzu/tap6/readme.md

             kubectl patch storageclass custom-storageclass -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

-    14. Deploy Harbor from the helm chart.
+    14. Deploy Harbor using the Tanzu packages (follow the steps from Tanzu documentation)

     15. Connect to harbor and create "tap" project as public.